Our Top Picks

+This slow-speed vertical juicer operates at 60 RPM to crush fruits and vegetables easily.
+The 3-inch-wide chute is large enough to accommodate bigger pieces of fruits and vegetables, so you won’t need to cut the food into small pieces before juicing.
 This machine is designed to resist clogging and has a reverse function in case a chunk of hard food becomes stuck.
 The strainer base and valve create a sealed space to contain the juice during processing to minimize oxidation.
-The valve should remain... closed while juicing and opened to release the juice.
+The valve should remain closed while juicing and opened to release the juice.

-This comes in a gift-worthy box if it’s meant as a present.
+This machine weighs a whopping 16 pounds, so it remains stable in use, while a handle makes it easy to move when you’re done.
 If you’re not sure this is the right juicer for you, there is a one-month free trial.
 While this brand is not as well-known as some others, the company touts its customer service, availability of replacements parts, and registration-free warranty.
 Meanwhile, customers praise the ease in cleaning and the super-dry pulp, which means that a large amount of liquid has been extracted.

 This vertical slow juicer operates at 47 RPM and has a dual-blade auger so it cuts the food and juices faster than typical juicers with a single auger blade.
 It also boasts the same torque you’d get from a 9hp motor which reduces the possibility of food jams and delays and the added torque also reduces the stress on the machine.

-This has a juice cap, so you... can control the flow of the juice so you can switch containers without spilling or leaking.
+This also includes a mincing attachment so the juicer can be used as a “food homogenizer” for making salsa, nut butter, or frozen sorbets.
+With the included juice cap, so you can control the flow of the juice so you can switch containers without spilling or leaking.
 The cap also means you can premix juice when you are juicing multiple fruits or vegetables, and dispense the mixed juice when you’re done.

 If you like the idea of a masticating juicer, but don’t want to spend top dollar, this vertical juicer has a lower price tag that’s more affordable.
 It operates at about 32RPM and has a 3-in-1 auger system that squeezes, filters, and collects the juice.
 The “smart bowl” that has 24 inner ribs with a very small space between the bowl and auger for more efficient grinding.
 The small mesh in the filter balances flavor and yield for a quality juice product.

-The 3-inch feed tube accommodates larger... foods, so prep work takes less time, but the cover rotates for safety, so you can protect kids from sticking their small hands into the chute.
-This includes one replacement filter.
+The 3-inch feed tube accommodates larger foods, so prep work takes less time, but the cover rotates for safety, so you can protect kids from sticking their small hands into the chute.
+The smart cap keeps the juice in, so you can mix juices before dispensing and keeps liquid from dripping and leaking when you switch or empty your juice containers.
+This includes one replacement filter.Continue to 5 of 5 below.

-This vertical juicer is designed to work well, but it’s also designed to look good, with a rose gold color and a streamlined design with smooth curves that makes it look elegant and decorative on the counter top.
+This vertical juicer is designed to work well, but it’s also designed to look good, with a rose gold color and a streamlined design with smooth curves that makes it look elegant and decorative on the countertop.

 This operates at 43RPM with patented slow squeeze technology that ensures that nutrients stay in the juice.
 This includes both coarse and fine strainers, so you can choose how much pulp you want in the finished juice.
-The pulp emerges “bone dry” which means the maximum amount of juice is... extracted.
+The pulp emerges “bone dry” which means the maximum amount of juice is extracted.

 Not only can you use this for fruits and vegetables, but it handles leafy greens, nuts, soybeans, and more.
 You can also create frozen treats by starting with frozen ingredients.
-Besides making a machine that extracts maximum juice, Hurom prides itself on spending decades optimizing juicer technology to create the best tasting juice.Continue to 5 of 5 below.
+Besides making a machine that extracts maximum juice, Hurom prides itself on spending decades optimizing juicer technology to create the best tasting juice.